 The Wall Paintings

-Ah, now we come to the wall paintings, which are one of the main reason for visiting Llangar.
+Ah, now we come to the wall paintings, which are one of the main reasons for visiting Llangar.
 Until Cadw took over restoration of Llangar the paintings were unknown, for like many churches, the interior walls had been whitewashed during the Reformation to remove idolatrous decoration.
 When Cadw's restorers began work they quickly uncovered a series of paintings that cover most of the interior.

 These range from simple graffiti proclaiming the names of previous vicars, to wonderful designs on the south wall that appear to depict the Seven Deadly Sins.
 However, the most widely known painting is the one that faces you immediately upon entering the church; directly opposite the south door is a large skeleton, with two infants lying within its hip girdle.
 The skeleton carries a spear in one hand and a winged hourglass in the other, and beneath it are a spade and pickaxe.

 At the west end of the church is a gallery, used by musicians and the choir.
 In the gallery is an unusual four-sided wooden music stand.